-The secretary to the faculty shall serve as Teller in tallying the votes in faculty elections, with the assistance of the chair of the Council of Departmental Representatives, who shall serve as Second.
-Nominees, members of the Nominating Committee(s), deans (including associate and assistant deans), and members of any committees with vacancies for which votes are being counted are NOT eligible to serve as either Teller or Second.
-In the event that either the faculty secretary or CDR chair is ineligible to serve in such capacity, the vice-chair of FCGS shall be appointed as first alternate.
-Teller and Second shall tally the votes utilizing numerical weighting appropriate to the preferential nature of the ballot and report to the dean, in writing, the results of such balloting.
-The Teller will inform the faculty of the School of the results of the election by listing in preferential order the two (2) leading nominees from each slate where there is one nominee to be selected and the three leading nominees from each slate where there are two nominees to be selected.
-Names of the other nominees will be listed alphabetically.
+The secretary to the faculty shall serve as Teller in tallying the votes in faculty elections, with the assistance of the Chair of the Council of Departmental Representatives, who shall serve as Second.
+Nominees, members of the Nominating Committee(s), Deans (including Associate and Assistant Deans), and members of any committees with vacancies for which votes are being counted are NOT eligible to serve as either Teller or Second.
+In the event that either the faculty secretary or CDR Chair is ineligible to serve in such capacity, the Vice-Chair of FCGS shall be appointed as first alternate.
+Teller and Second shall tally the votes utilizing numerical weighting appropriate to the preferential nature of the ballot and report to the Dean, in writing, the results of such balloting.
+The Teller will inform the faculty of the School of the results of the election by listing in preferential order the two (2) leading nominees from each slate where there is one nominee to be selected and the three leading nominees from each slate where there are two nominees to be Names of the nominees selected. other will be listed alphabetically.